Bugitrun Logo

 Ecosystem

-The RLY (relay) module is designed for safe, galvanically isolated power switching of electrical devices.
-It uses LEG-5 relays, rated for up to 15 A and 230 V. The module provides four independent channels.
-The MCU that communicates with the BIR module over the bus is powered from 3.3 V, while the relay coils are driven from 5 V.
+The RLY (relay) module is designed for safe, galvanically isolated switching of electrical loads.
+It uses LEG-5 relays.
+The module provides four independent channels.
+The MCU that communicates with the BIR module over the bus is powered from 3.3 V, while the relay coils are powered from 5 V.

 Demo Dashboard